 - Rabies - Rabies is a viral disease of the central nervous system (brain and spinal cord) that is most often transmitted through the bite or scratch of a rabid animal.
 The vast majority of rabies cases occur in wild animals like raccoons, skunks, bats, and foxes.
 Domestic animals account for less than 10% of the reported rabies cases, with cats, cattle, and dogs most often reported rabid.Rabies in humans is very rare in the U.S., but is almost always fatal.

-- Brucellosis - Brucellosis is an infectious disease caused by the bacteria of the genus Brucella.
+- Brucellosis - Brucellosis is a disease caused by the bacteria of the genus Brucella.
 These bacteria can cause disease in many different animals.
 Humans become infected by coming in contact with animals or animal products that are contaminated with these bacteria.

 - Q fever - Q fever is a zoonotic disease caused by Coxiella burnetii, a species of bacteria that is distributed globally.
 Q fever mainly affects cattle, sheep and goats and can be passed to humans primarily by inhalation of these organisms from air that contains airborne barnyard dust contaminated by dried placental material, birth fluids, and excreta of infected herd animals.

 - Hantavirus (Hantavirus Pulmonary Syndrome) - Hantavirus pulmonary syndrome (HPS) is a deadly disease from rodents.
 Humans can contract the disease when they come into contact with infected rodents or their urine and droppings.